-The red grape variety comes from the Balkan region, probably from Serbia.
-Synonyms are Krajinsko Crno, Negotinsko Crno, Zachinak, Zacinjak, Zazinak and Zdencaj grape, and the age of the vine is also reflected in morphologically different varieties.
-The very late ripening vine is moderately resistant to botrytis, downy mildew and frost.
-It produces colourful red wines and is therefore mainly used as a colouring agent in blends.
-The variety is cultivated in Serbia and Northern Macedonia.
-However, no stocks were reported in 2010 (Kym Anderson).
+The red grape variety originates from the Balkan region, probably from Serbia.
+Synonyms are Krajinsko Crno, Negotinsko Crno, Zachinak, Zacinjak, Zacinka, Zatchinak, Zatchinka, Zazinak and Zdencajtraube.
+The parentage is unknown.
+The age of the vine is also reflected in morphologically different varieties.
+The very late-maturing vine is moderately resistant to botrytis, downy mildew and frost.
+It produces colourful red wines and is therefore mainly used as a teinturier (colouring agent) in blends.
+The variety is cultivated in Serbia and northern Macedonia.
+However, no stocks were reported in 2016 (Kym Anderson statistics).